Chondan/Learning-SOLID-Principle/README.md

 ---

 ## Dependency inversion principle
 In object-oriented design, the **dependency inversion principle** is a specific form of decoupling software modules.
+When following this principle, the conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are reversed, thus redering high-level modules independent of the low-level module implementation details.

+The principle states:
+- High-level modules shoudl not depend on low-level modules.
+Both should depend on abstractions (e.g., interfaces).
+- Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

+The main idea of the dependency inversion principle is that any class that uses a dependency should only ever use the dependency through a predefined interface/wrapper.
+This makes it so that your code will never directly depend on a low level API for its operations.
+The reason this is so important is because if you ever need to change or remove that dependency it becomes really difficult when it is used all over your code.
+By wrapping this dependency in an interface you can depend on the interface you created which will make changing out the dependency painless.

+---